-For More information regarding the structure of this course, please view our 'Frequently asked questions' Document Click here to open Prerequisite FAQ.pdf
+For More information regarding the structure of this course, please view our 'Frequently asked questions' Document Click here to open Prerequisite Frequently Asked Questions

-For non-UofL students your enrollment process is slightly different.
-After receiving your online registration form, a temporary University of Louisville account will be created, which is required to access the course in Blackboard.
-You will receive another email from service account firstname.lastname@example.org that will include instructions on how to access and log into Blackboard to access the course, complete the course, and what to do after you’ve completed the course.
+After receiving your online registration form, a temporary University of Louisville account will be created for you, which is required to access the course in Blackboard.
+You will receive another email from service email@example.com that will include instructions on how to access and user ID and password to access the course.